 One translation that is hard to place on the spectrum is the New Revised Standard Version (NRSV).
 The basic text of the NRSV is rendered literally, following the RSV, but it uses “gender inclusive language,” which tries to translate the original text into a modern “gender neutral” cultural equivalent.
 When you read the NRSV you will often encounter “friends,” “beloved,” and “brothers and sisters,” and then see a footnote stating “Gk brothers.”
 The NRSV also shows a preference for using “God” and “Christ” when the original text says “he.”

 There is also a host of minor versions, most of which are dynamic equivalence translations.
-These include well-known ones, such as the Moffat, Philips, and Knox translations, and also unique, specialty versions such as the Jewish New Testament (JNT, translated by David Stern), which renders New Testament names and expressions with the Hebrew, Aramaic, or Yiddish equivalents.
+These include well-known ones, such as the Moffat, Philips, and Knox translations, and also specialty versions such as the Jewish New Testament (JNT, translated by David Stern), which renders New Testament names and expressions with the Hebrew, Aramaic, or Yiddish equivalents.

-Finally, there are a selection of paraphrases, which are not translations based on the original languages but are paraphrased versions of English translations.
+Finally, there is a selection of paraphrases, which are not translations based on the original languages but are paraphrased versions of English translations.
 These tend toward the extreme dynamic end of the spectrum.
-The best known is the Living Bible (TLB), also known as "The Book."
+The best known is the Living Bible (TLB), also known as “The Book.”

 The basic question you need to ask when selecting a Bible version is the purpose you are pursuing.
 If you simply want a Bible for ordinary reading, a moderate or dynamic version would suffice.
 This would enable you to read more of the text quickly and comprehend its basic meaning, though it would not give you the details of its meaning, and you would have to watch out more for the translators’ doctrinal views coloring the text.